nest-modules/mailer/docs/mailer.md

 import * as path from 'path';
 import { Module } from '@nestjs/common';
 import { BullModule } from 'nest-bull';
+import { MailerModule } from '@nestjs-modules/mailer';
-import { MailerModule, HandlebarsAdapter } from '@nestjs-modules/mailer';
+import { HandlebarsAdapter } from '@nestjs-modules/mailer/dist/adapters/handlebars.adapter';
 import { mailBullConfig } from '../../config/mail';
 import { MailService } from './mail.service';
 import { MailController } from './mail.controller';